 Crochet a beautiful, vintage style, lace baby bonnet with this free crochet pattern.
-Delicate shells, and petals add charm to this heirloom quality piece.
+Delicate shells, and petals add charm to this heirloom quality bonnet pattern.
 Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

 Crochet baby bonnets are a classic and stylish option for any baby’s wardrobe, and the Victoria Rose baby bonnet is destined to become a treasured part of your little one’s early months.
 Created from crochet thread, every detail has been lovingly crafted making this this lacy design a beautiful, yet modern take on the bonnets of the late 1800’s and early 1900’s.